As an affiliate, we earn from qualifying purchases made on our website.

 Average Driver Distance By Age

 The average driving distance for all golfers is 219 yards but typically ranges between 196 and 238 yards.
 Golfers in their 20s normally hit the ball the longest, and distances tend to decrease as the golfers get older.

-Again, you might be a lot longer than this or you might be shorter.
+Again, you might be a lot longer than this, or you might be shorter.
 The numbers listed in the table below are averages across a number of different golfers.
 Also, where you live plays a role in the distance.
 You can see how weather and temperature affect golf ball distance here.

 |Age Range||Average Driver Distance|

 |All Golfers||219 yards|

 Typically, golfers in their 20s will have the fastest swing speeds and that’s why the average distance is higher.
 As you get older, your swing speed normally decreases.
 That being said, there are still older golfers who have incredibly high swing speeds.